How to know when your business needs a rebrand

 - How you communicate – Communication is key in every aspect of life, and a rebrand is no exception.
 A pitfall for many businesses is failing to mention the rebrand to clients, staff and other people involved with the company.
 Make sure you are open about the rebrand and keep everyone updated and informed, when and where necessary.

 - Leave no stone unturned – Whether you’re doing a full or partial rebrand, make sure that you implement changes in all the relevant areas.
 This includes changing SEO, logos and brand name everywhere they appear, URLs, social media handles, and so on.
-If you’re changing your messaging, make sure wherever your brand appears, in any format, that it remains consistent with this.
+If you’re changing your messaging, make sure wherever your brand appears, in any format, that it s consistent with this.

 After reading this article, hopefully, you have more of an insight into the right time, and right way, to rebrand.
 Having a strong team behind you will always be an asset when taking on any company change.